zaliven/C-Tic-Tac-Toe-With-AI/README.md

 Hard - AI checks for win moves (player and AI), checks for fork moves, checks if center is available and then checks if a corner is available

-Insane - Hard difficulty but you go second
+Insane - Hard difficulty but you always go second